Anthony Garcia (serial killer): The Creighton murders

-On March 13, 2008, about two weeks after Garcia left LSU, Dr. William Hunter arrived at his home in Dundee and found the bodies of his 11-year-old son Thomas and 57-year-old housekeeper Shirlee Sherman, both of whom had been stabbed to death with knives apparently taken from the home's kitchen.
+On March 13, 2008, about two weeks after Garcia left LSU, Dr. William Hunter arrived at his home in Dundee and found the bodies of his eleven-year-old son Thomas and 57-year-old housekeeper Shirlee Sherman, both of whom had been stabbed to death with knives apparently taken from the home's kitchen.
 Omaha police detectives Derek Mois and Scott Warner were assigned to the case.
 Witnesses described a heavy-set olive-skinned male in the vicinity, correlating him to a silver Honda CRV with an out-of-state license plate.
 Police produced a sketch of the man's face based on those descriptions.

 Omaha police investigated the Hunter family including Thomas' online gaming presence but found no leads.
 Additionally, detectives investigated Shirlee Sherman and her family, theorizing that she may have been the intended target, but also found no viable suspects.
 They also investigated another stabbing that had occurred in the area, but detectives could not find a connection between the suspect in that case and the murders at the Hunter home.
 Shirlee Sherman's family offered a $50,000 reward for information on the case and also hired a private investigator.
 However, a year after the murders, the case went cold.

-On May 14, 2013, piano mover Jason Peterson and his crew arrived at the home of Roger Brumback and his wife Mary.
-First thinking no one was home, one mover noted a handgun magazine lying in the home's open doorway and police were called.
+On May 14, 2013, piano mover Jason Peterson and his crew arrived at the home of Roger and Mary Brumback.
+Initially thinking no one was home, one mover then noted a handgun magazine lying in the home's open doorway and the police were called.
 Peterson later told reporters that he saw Roger Brumback's body in the home, but no blood.

 Coincidentally, detectives Mois and Warner were dispatched to the Brumback home.
-Detectives found that Roger had multiple gunshot wounds and a stab wound to his neck, and Mary had been stabbed to death, apparently with knives taken from the home's kitchen.
-Mois later stated that he and his partner immediately thought that the murders were similar to those at the Hunter home, and their suspicion of a connection between the crimes was bolstered when police learned that Dr. Brumback had been a colleague of Dr. Hunter.
+They found that Roger had multiple gunshot wounds and a stab wound to his neck, and Mary had been stabbed to death, apparently with knives taken from the home's kitchen.
+Mois later stated that he and his partner immediately thought that the murders were similar to those at the Hunter home, and their suspicion of a connection between the crimes was reinforced when police learned that Dr. Brumback had been a colleague of Dr. Hunter.
 Additionally, it was determined that the couple had been dead for a day or two.
 Reporter Todd Cooper noted that the Brumbacks were last seen and heard from the previous Sunday, Mother's Day, during an online chat with their daughter.

-Additionally, four days after the Brumback murders, Dr. Chanda Bewtra reported that someone had attempted to break into her home on Mother's Day.
+Additionally, four days after the Brumback murders, Dr. Chhanda Bewtra reported that someone had attempted to break into her home on Mother's Day.
 She and her husband were not home at the time, and she noted that nothing was missing.
 Police surmised that the intruder was scared off by the home's alarm system.